 Zone Tax Offset is reduced by the amount of Remote Area Allowance paid.

-Remote Area Allowance can be paid for the first 8 weeks of a temporary absence from the Tax Zone, including for an absence from Australia.
+Remote Area Allowance can be paid for up to 8 weeks of a temporary absence from the Tax Zone, including for an absence from Australia.
+OLDER AUSTRALIANS